Jennifer Lambert

 Moms don’t get any days off.

-My birthday is just like any other day.
+My birthday is often forgotten, just another ordinary day.

-I don’t wake up to a breakfast buffet laid in the dining room or presents and cards piled around my placemat.
+I don’t wake up to a breakfast buffet laid in the dining room or presents and cards piled around my placemat or the birthday banner that I hang up for everyone else in the family.

 And I tell myself that’s mostly ok.